-These grape vines are a nod to the Connecticut State Seal.
-The State Seal has three grape vines supporting and bearing fruit.
-Appearing below the grape vines is a banner with the state motto: “Sustinet Qui Transtulit” (Latin for, “He who is transplanted still sustains”).
+The cast iron grape vines adorning the Lake Avenue Bridge are a nod to the Connecticut State Seal, which consists of three grape vines above the state motto: “Sustinet Qui Transtulit”, Latin for “He who is transplanted still sustains.”

 Stanwich Road Bridge

 The Stanwich Road Bridge spans the Merritt Parkway at the 7.47 mile mark in Greenwich, CT.
-It has a Bas-relief shield displaying a winged wheel near top of each abutment, which represents swift travel.
+It has a Bas-relief shield displaying a winged wheel atop each pillar, representing swift travel.

 Stanwich Road Bridge Decoration

-A Bas-relief shield displaying a winged wheel sits near the top of each pillar on the Stanwich Road Bridge.
-The wing was the symbol of the Greek God Hermes, famous for his speed.
-Hermes sandals were said to enable him to “take the roads with the speed of wind”.
-The wheel is symbolic of the motor vehicle.
-Together the symbols represent the idea that the Merritt Parkway would be a place of “swift movement” for automobiles.
+Here is a closeup of the Bas-relief shield of a winged wheel which adorns the pillars of the Stanwich Road Bridge.
+The winged wheel incorporates two symbolic elements.
+The wing was the symbol of the Greek God Hermes who was famous for his speed.
+His sandals were said to enable him to “take the roads with the speed of wind”.

 The Old Route 65 Bridge

-Three of the original 69 Merritt Parkway bridges have been lost completely.
-One of them, the Route 65 Bridge, is seen here.
-This bridge was on Nichols Ave in Shelton, CT.
+Three of the original 69 Merritt Parkway bridges have been lost due to changes in the size of the lanes.
+The Route 65 Bridge is one such bridge.
+The bridge spanned the Merritt Parkway in Shelton, CT.
 It was constructed in 1940 and demolished in 1979.